LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.22.1
+*Release*: 11 February 2025
+- Issue 52193: Update `QueryColumn.isImportColumn` to match on caption fully stripped of spaces

 ### version 6.22.0
 *Released*: 7 February 2025
 - Only show 'Discussion Threads' Advanced Setting in Lists if relevant Deprecated Feature is turned on